Convert Word to Image with Text Layer in Java Using GroupDocs.Viewer

 License Acquisition

 Start with a free trial by downloading GroupDocs.Viewer from their download page.
-For extended use, consider purchasing a license or acquiring a temporary one through the temporary license page.
+For production use, purchase a license or obtain a temporary key from the temporary license page.

 Basic Initialization and Setup